gomesla/aimless/assignment_05_01/README.md

     <tr>
         <th>Answer</th>
         <td>
-            <b>Answer:</b>Based on the analysis below Bar coupons were accepted at the following rates for the criteria:<br>
+            <b>Answer:</b>Based on the analysis Bar coupons were accepted at the following rates for the criteria:<br>
             <b>Assumption:</b> We are still only looking at bar coupons<br>
             <ul>
                 <li>go to bars more than once a month, had passengers that were not a kid, and were not widowed: 70.94%</li>